ryan-mahoney/presentations/php-oop45/deck.md

 - define a base of functionality that can be used by "child" classes
 - create new "composite" classes
-- controvercial, re: "coupling", see James Gosling
+- controversial, re: "coupling", see James Gosling
 - the purpose of patterns is to avoid coupling and make systems resistant to defects

-The "extends" keyrowd
+The "extends" keyword

 ```php
 <?php